httpwg/wg-materials/interim-13-08/minutes.md

 Barry: is there a reference to the implementation wiki in the HTTP/2.0 draft?

-<Barry Leiba> "Implementation Status" is, I believe, the title for the section.
+Barry: "Implementation Status" is, I believe, the title for the section.
 See RFC 6982

-<Barry Leiba> I think for this, I suggest putting in a note that −04 was the first draft version for which implementations were encouraged, and that [this URL] contains the list of implementations and details of those implementations.
+Barry: I think for this, I suggest putting in a note that −04 was the first draft version for which implementations were encouraged, and that [this URL] contains the list of implementations and details of those implementations.
 That's all you need: small and simple.

 Microsoft OpenTech contributed ALPN patch to OpenSSL, but it was not integrated yet.
 OpenSSL people are quite conservative/slow.

-<Barry Leiba> BTW, response to "circular references suck": Circular normative references suck.
+Barry: BTW, response to "circular references suck": Circular normative references suck.
 But the reference from the http2 draft to the implementation page is not normative.  'snot a problem.

 Roberto: different NPN/ALPN strings "I really want to use this" versa "this is for testing" Discussing finer points about large scale testing and deploying experimental code

-<Eliot Lear> can't servers simply query their base at that hour to opt in?
+Eliot: can't servers simply query their base at that hour to opt in?

 Hasan: a variety of different applications/uses is better than just increase in the number of test users (without introducing new uses).